jlmaynard/yummly_py/README.md

 pyum
 ====

-Python project using Django which utilizes the Yummly API
+Python project using Django which utilizes the Yummly API.

+// Main credit and reference to the language below belongs to Erik Hendrickson.
+He was the main developer on the project but all team members added content.
+My role was around the research and analysis of the diabetes portion.

 See the final presentation PDF file for an overview.